Category Archives: Religion

 Jesus’ Resurrection Day Was a Bigger Deal than You May Realize!

-[NOTE 19 April 2025: See my new article on just how “many” people were raised on that day.]
 The mass resurrection of “many holy people” just after Jesus himself was raised.
-Jesus’ resurrection was, no doubt, one of the more … Continue reading
+Jesus’ resurrection was, no doubt, one of the more glorious events in human history.
+But I submit that that day’s events were even bigger than most realize. … Continue reading

 Posted in Prophecy, Religion | Leave a comment